inclusive-design/adaptive-palette/README.md

 for instructions on how to run the software.

-- [Ollama Chat Web-App](./apps/ollama/README.md): a chat application running on `localhost` that provides access to multiple LLMs using the Ollama localhost web service.
+- [Ollama Chat Web-App](./apps/ollama/README.md): a chat application running on `localhost` that provides access to multiple models using the Ollama localhost web service.
 - [Palette Generator Web-App](./docs/PaletteJsonGenerator.md): an
   application for generating and saving a palette using the Bliss gloss.
 By